-Well Plugging is considered pass when it meets the objective of minimizing the chance of leak of fluid to USDW.
+Well plugging is considered passed when the plugging operations meets the objective of minimizing the risk of fluid from deeper zones leaking to a USDW.

 Temperature Survey

 The temperature log is one of the approved logs for detecting fluid movement outside pipe.
 A final differential temperature survey will be run during plugging operations and will provide a final temperature curve.